top of page

 We urgently need sustainable and equitable housing in Northampton.
 I support in-fill development and creative zoning reform that allows us to build new homes on existing infrastructure.
 As a member of the Planning Board, I supported legislation allowing for 2-family by right homes in all areas of the city and as City Councilor At-large, I would advocate for more creative solutions like this.

-I believe we need to actively reform zoning laws which have historically acted to entrench segregation and look for ways to build into the zoning code our city's goals for addressing the climate crisis.
+I believe we must continue to update and reform zoning laws which have historically acted to entrench segregation and look for ways to build into the zoning code our city's goals for addressing the climate crisis.

 Main Street Redesign